-The School of Library and Information Science offers degree options and learning opportunities for students, scholars and professionals interested in librarianship and other information professions, including health informatics, knowledge management and user experience design.
+The School of Information offers degree options and learning opportunities for students, scholars and professionals interested in librarianship and other information professions, including health informatics, knowledge management and user experience design.

 Master of Library and Information Science (M.L.I.S.)

 The Master of Library and Information Science degree prepares students to be leaders in the evolving fields of librarianship and information professions.
-You can tailor coursework to your interests by choosing from 14 career specializations — or make your own path — and a culminating experience that prepares you for your next step.
+You can tailor coursework to your interests by choosing from many course options — or make your own path — and a culminating experience that prepares you for your next step.
 And you can take all of your classes completely online.

 Dual or Multiple Degree Options

 Kent State allows master's students to work on two degrees concurrently, and undergraduates can pursue early admission to a master's program.
-The following are approved for students in the School of Library and Information Science:
+The following are approved for students in the School of Information:

 - Master of Library and Information Science and Master of Business Administration (M.L.I.S./M.B.A.)